cuelang/cuelang.org/content/en/docs/concepts/packages/_index.md

 Definitions and constraints can be split across files within a package, and even organized across directories.

-Another key aspect of CUE's package management is reproduceability.
+Another key aspect of CUE's package management is reproducibility.
 A module, the largest unit of organization, has a fixed location of all files and dependencies.
 There are no paths to configure.